Memotech-Bill/PicoBB/README.md

 ### GUI version with WiFi: bbcbasic_pwg in folder bin/pico_w

 * As per the GUI version but with support for networking over the built in WiFi on a Pico W.
-* Has 134KB of RAM available, shared between BASIC and the machine stack.
+* Has 172KB (previously 134KB) of RAM available, shared between BASIC and the machine stack.

 Any of the four builds will run on either a Pico or a Pico W (and probably most other RP2040 boards) but clearly the networking will only actually work on a Pico W.